-John MacKenzie has served thirty-three years of a twenty-five years to life sentence and is now seeking support for parole.
-John has taken full responsibility for his crime yet in spite of his genuine and heartfelt remorse, his complete rehabilitation, his spotless disciplinary record and his impressive accomplishments and achievements, he has been denied parole five times for the one thing he cannot change — the nature of his crime.
+John served almost forty-one years of a twenty-five years to life sentence.
+He took full responsibility for his crime, yet in spite of his genuine and heartfelt remorse, his complete rehabilitation, his spotless disciplinary record and his impressive accomplishments and achievements, he was denied parole ten times for the one thing he could never change — the nature of his crime.

 "We are here to give you a fair hearing..."